Parenting is a challenge and looking after shy kids is even more so.

 The first day of school is always a challenge for quiet kids.
 If possible, take your child to school before it begins because you want to immerse him or her in the setting.

 Take him or her to the school a few days before the new term begins.
 Introduce him or her to the new teacher.
-Also, accompany him to the classroom on the first day.
-Assure him that all the children are friendly.
+Also, accompany them to the classroom on the first day.
+Assure them that all the children are friendly.

 Social situations are always mind-blowing for introverted children.
 As expert Susan Cain says, respect your little one’s limits, but don’t let them avoid situations.